 The best flat top grill will run on electricity or gas and should be big enough to hold food for your whole family.
 This guide will walk you through all the important factors to consider when you set out to choose the best flat top grill and then detail the specs of some of the best choices on the market.

-- BEST OVERALL: Royal Gourmet GD401 Portable Propane Gas Grill Combo
+- BEST OVERALL: Royal Gourmet Flat Top Gas Grill and Griddle Combo

 - BEST COMPACT: PIT BOSS PB336GS 2 Burner Table Top LP Gas Griddle